cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 _**Docker intro**

-* Get an introduction to the concept of Docker and see how to use it.
-The main tutorials to come will make use of it.
+* Get an introduction to Docker and explore how to use it.
+The main tutorials to come will also rely on using Docker.

 </HighlightBox>